 Data Analysis

 We calculated an overall mortality rate.
-The data was stratified by age to explore the relationship between the most common mechanism of injury (fall from the moving stairlift) and mortality, and the relationship between age and ISS score analysed by ANOVA and 95% Cis.
-We undertook multivariate regression analysis to investigate the variables mortality (yes/no) and severe (ISS ≥15 points) and very severe injuries (ISS ≥25 points) with the predictors site of injury, type of fall, age and height [14].
+The data was stratified by age to explore the relationship between the most common mechanism of injury (fall from the moving stairlift) and mortality, and the relationship between age and ISS score analysed by ANOVA and 95% confidence intervals (Cis).
+We undertook multivariate regression analysis to investigate the variables: mortality (yes/no), severe (ISS ≥15 points) and very severe injuries (ISS ≥25 points) with the predictors: site of injury, type of fall, age and height [14].
 Multivariate analyses were presented as odds ratio (OR) and 95% CI.
 We calculated the incidence of injury in each anatomical area (limb, spine, head thorax, face, pelvis and abdominal) and the severity of these injuries (using mean AIS score).
 The relationship between height of fall and injury severity was assessed using Spearman’s correlation coefficient, ISS was used to measure combined severity of injuries.
 Type of injury and height fallen was analysed using logistic regression analysis.
 This was presented with mean difference values and 95% confidence intervals (CI).

-For all tests, a p<0.05 deemed a priori as reaching statistical significant.
+For all tests, a p<0.05 deemed a priori as reaching statistical significance.
 All statistical tests were calculated using the SPSS statistics package (IBM Corp.
 Released 2013.
 IBM SPSS Statistics for Windows, Version 25.0.
 Armonk, NY).

 Results